| All you need to know

-Here at Ashley James Solicitors we understand that moving house can be a very stressful time for you and we will do our best to make it as easy as possible for you.
+Here at Ashley James Solicitors we understand that moving house can be a very stressful time for you and we will do our best to make it as easy as possible.

-To help guide you through the process we have put together a list of frequently asked questions which we hope will help answer some of the questions you may have at this stage.
+To help guide you through the process we have put together a list of frequently asked questions which we hope will help answer some of the queries you may have at this stage.

 On average, it takes approximately 6-8 weeks for a conveyancing transaction to complete.
 Having said that, in cases where there is no chain and there are no difficulties with the title to the property, that timescale can be greatly reduced.
 When there is a long chain of transactions, or there are complications, the transaction can take longer than 6-8 weeks.
 If you need different timescales then let us know and we’ll always do our best to help you.